|

 captive by Assyria (2Chron 33:11) it is likely that the relocating

-of the children of Israel took place when Manasseh was taken captive.
+of the children of Israel took place when Manasseh was taken

 (NB: A symbolic meaning for the 65 years may also be present.

-65 generations of 40 years would indicate a period of 2,600 yrs.
+65 generations of 40 years would indicate a period of 2,600

 While the original 65 years pertained to the House of Israel,

-the prophecy was actually stated to the king of Judah, with the
+the prophecy was actually stated to the king of Judah, with

-a similar fate.
+meet a similar fate.
 In this chronology 2,600 years before the

 prophesied future fall of Jerusalem would roughly correspond

-referring to Tiglath-Pileser and/or later kings
+defender', referring to Tiglath-Pileser and/or

 - Ephraim's sickness and Judah's wound Hosea 5:13